gjbex/training-material/Debugging/MemoryIssues/README.md

     bounds.
 1. `bad_access.f90`: application accesses an allocatable array out of bounds.
+1. `deallocating.f90`: illustration of using an allocatable array that has already been deallocated.
 1. `dangling_pointer.c`: simple example of using a dangling pionter, caught easily by valgrind.
 Application termintates with segmentation fault.
+1. `free.c`: illustration of using a pointer that has been deallocated already, as well as double free.
 1. `null_pointer.c`: simple example of a non-checked, failed `malloc`, caught easily by valgrind.
 Application termintates with segmentation fault.